BY SOFO ARCHON

 Knowledge is power, yet we are drowning in an ocean of information.

-Corporate media often presents us intentionally with carefully-crafted, false or misleading information in order to manipulate us and serve its vested interests or agenda.
+Corporate media often presents us with carefully-crafted, misleading information in order to manipulate how we think and behave.
 Sadly, most people rarely realize that, and end up becoming a cog in the wheel of a propaganda machine that’s filling their minds with lies and half-truths.

 Truth seekers don’t accept anything on faith alone.
 Instead, they try to find evidence to support the information they’re presented with — and if there’s none, they don’t hold that information as true or valid.
-In addition, they do their best to develop a spherical understanding of reality by looking into as many sources of information as they can, even if those are opposing each other.
+In addition, they do their best to develop a spherical understanding of any topic at hand by looking into as many different sources of information as they can.

-If you don’t like being deceived, mislead and controlled, and sincerely want to better understand what’s going on in the world, be sure to do enough research to expose yourself to plenty of different sources of information, and use critical thinking in order to evaluate it.
+If you don’t like being deceived, mislead and controlled, and sincerely want to better understand what’s going on in the world, be sure to expose yourself to plenty of information sources, and use critical thinking in order to draw your own conclusions.
 Seeking the truth is an arduous path, but in the end it’s totally worth it.

-Is what you’re eating contributing to your health, or is it poisoning your physical organism?
-Is the production of the food you consume humane and environmentally-sustainable, or is it negatively impacting society, animals and the natural world?
+Is what you eat contributing to your health, or is it poisoning your body and mind?
+Is the production of the food you consume humane and environmentally sustainable, or is it negatively impacting society, animals and the rest of the natural world?

 These are some important questions that all people should ask themselves.
-Most of them, however, eat foods that are filled with processed sugar, preservatives and which are empty of nutrients or contain animal-derived products, unaware that their food choices are detrimental to their health, contribute to the suffering and death of tens of billions of land animals and over a trillion marine animals every year, and have tremendously negative effects on the environment.
+Sadly, most of them eat foods that are filled with processed sugar and preservatives, and which are empty of nutrients or contain animal-derived products, unaware that their food choices are immensely detrimental to their health, contribute to the suffering and death of tens of billions of land animals and over a trillion marine animals every year, and have tremendously negative effects on our planetary ecosystem.

-If you don’t want to engage in such cruel and unhealthy behavior, be sure to choose carefully what you put into your body, and I assure you that this is one of the best things you can do for yourself and our planet.
+If you don’t want to engage in such cruel and unhealthy behavior, be sure to choose carefully what you eat, and I assure you that this is one of the best things you can do for yourself and the planet.

 7. Read eye-opening books

-There have been plenty of wise individuals who’ve written books in which they share their thoughts on life’s problems and how they can be effectively dealt with.
-Many of them criticize the workings of society and offer insights on how we could create a more beautiful world.
+There have been plenty of wise individuals who’ve written books, in which they share their thoughts on life’s problems and how to effectively deal with them.
+Many of them criticize the workings of society and offer profound insights on how we could help create a more beautiful world.

-Books, therefore, can be immensely helpful in opening our eyes and improving the quality of our lives.
-Unfortunately, most people spend little to none of their time reading thought-provoking books — hence, they can’t reap the amazing benefits they have to offer.
+Therefore, books can be immensely helpful in opening our eyes and improving the quality of our lives.
+But the vast majority of people spend little to none of their time reading thought-provoking books — hence, they can’t reap the amazing benefits those have to offer.

-To get the most out of reading books, do not just pick any book and read it — read only those that touch your mind and heart, as well as provide you with new perspectives that enable you to better understand yourself and the world.
+To get the most out of reading, don’t just pick any book and read it.
+Rather, read books that are challenging your opinions and beliefs, as well as provide you with new perspectives on life that enable you to better understand yourself and the world.
 And, beware of “speed reading” that so many “influencers” and self-help coaches mindlessly promote, for if not practiced selectively, it can absolutely ruin your reading — and hence learning — experience.
 (Watch the video below for more on that.)

 8. Develop mindfulness

-Lastly, learning how to live in the present moment is a great way to break free from your conditioning.
-By being mindful of the here and now, you’ll be able to respond to what happens to you consciously and spontaneously, instead of unconsciously and out of habit.
+Last but not least, learning how to be mindful of the present moment is absolutely necessary for breaking free from your conditioning.
+Why?
+Simply because you’ll be able to consciously and spontaneously respond to what happens to you, instead of reacting unconsciously or out of habit.

-Having said that, research has shown that some people are negatively affected by practicing meditation.
+It’s important to note, however, that some people are negatively affected by practicing meditation.
 This often seems to be related to underlying emotional trauma.
-So, if you happen to be one of them, perhaps it would be better if you first addressed any serious psychological issues you might be suffering from through some form of psychotherapy.
+So, if you think you could be one of them, perhaps it would be better if you first addressed any serious psychological issues you might be suffering from through some form of therapy.